Optional Practical Training (OPT) & Work Authorization

-International students at Amherst College on an F-1 student visa should become familiar with the unique circumstances that allow them to work and intern in the U.S. and the strategies for seeking and obtaining the types of opportunities that interest you.
+International students at Amherst College in an F-1 status should become familiar with the unique circumstances that allow them to work and intern in the U.S. and the strategies for seeking and obtaining the types of opportunities that interest you.

 International Student FAQ: OPT, CPT & H-1B Visa: Summary of the different types of work authorization international students may need to intern and/or work in the U.S.

 International Student FAQ: Seeking Internships & Jobs in the U.S.: Discussion of strategies for seeking and obtaining opportunities in the U.S., including: 1) How to determine whether certain employers hire international students in Quest and other resources 2) How and when to discuss your work authorization status with employers, and 3) How to highlight the positive aspects of your internationalism in your applications.

 Career Development Cycle for International Students: Checklist of what you can do in each of the four stages of the career development cycle: Reflect, Explore, Experiment, & Act, including unique steps for international students.

 Connecting With Alumni